Basic Books on Drama Therapy

 Wilder, R. (1996).
 Life drama with youth and elders: Come, step into my life.
 Charlottesville, VA: New Plays, Inc.

 Pitzele, P. (1998).
 Scripture windows: Toward a practice of bibliodrama.
 Los Angeles, CA: Torah Aura Productions.

 The Arts in Psychotherapy.
-Peer-reviewed journal published five times per year on all the creative arts therapies.
-Elsevier Science, Inc.
+This is a peer-reviewed journal published five times per year on all the creative arts therapies.